OFFICE SPACE – 15 SMART QUESTIONS

 Whatever your decision, be sure to revisit my this article whenever there is a change in your business.

 The wrong business space can be very costly in ways that exceed the direct cost of the area.
-Make sure you have the correct business space for your needs at all times.
+Could you ensure you always have a suitable business space for your needs?

 With a two-person company that does Executive Coaching, Website Design, Development, Maintenance, Security, and Hosting, I am writing many books.
-I chose a Business Club as my correct decision.
+I am writing many books with a two-person company that does Executive Coaching, Website Design, Development, Maintenance, Security, and Hosting.
+I chose a business club as my choice.

 If you consider a Business Club a viable choice for your business, I encourage you to check out Club Corp (Link).
 Club Corp has over 300 clubs worldwide, so no matter where you are, there is likely a Club Corp property nearby that you can use, even when traveling.